• Skip to main content

 Pine bark extract also helps normalize the immune response.

-It inhibits Nuclear Factor-Kappa B (an immunity regulator protein) and lowers the sensitivity level for triggering an immune response.
+It inhibits Nuclear Factor-Kappa B (an immunity regulator protein) and lowers sensitivity for triggering an immune response.

 To supplement your cat, look at the human dosing recommendations on the label.